-The weather minimums vary by type of airspace and by altitude, so when planning a VFR flight, it is consider whether the meteorological conditions are expected to meet VFR minimums in all the types of airspace and altitudes you will pass through during your flight.
+The weather minimums vary by type of airspace and by altitude, so when planning a VFR flight, it is consider whether the meteorological conditions are expected to meet the minimums of VFR in all the types of airspace and altitudes you will pass through during your flight.

-The basic VFR weather minimums are divided into categories based on type of airspace and flight altitude.
+VFR weather minimums are divided into categories based on type of airspace and flight altitude.
 For example, VFR flights are generally not allowed in Class A airspace, so VFR visibility requirements do not exist for that class of airspace.
-On the other hand, Class G airspace has four different sets of altitude-dependent minimums.
+On the other hand, Class G airspace has four different sets of corresponding altitude dependent minimums.

-For Class B, C, D, and E airspace below an altitude of 10,000’ MSL, the basic VFR weather minimums are:
+For Class B, Class C, Class D, and Class E airspace below an altitude of 10,000’ MSL, the basic VFR weather minimums are:

 • Flight visibility of 3 statute miles (SM)